Police chiefs hail Chauvin verdict as a key step to healing

 Police chiefs hail Chauvin verdict as a key step to healingNew

 Law enforcement leaders say the conviction of former Minneapolis Police Officer Derek Chauvin for George Floyd’s death is a step toward restoring trust in the criminal justice system and repairing relations with communities.
 Police chiefs’ willingness to speak out about the case is a major departure from years past, when even the highest levels would close rank around an officer following an on-duty killing.
-But police leaders and activists alike caution that a single case will not end systemic racism or stamp out excessive force in departments nationwide.
+But police leaders and activists alike caution that one case won’t end systemic racism or stamp out excessive force in departments nationwide.
+At Chauvin’s trial, jurors heard witnesses describe how the white officer pinned his knee to Floyd’s neck as the Black man cried, “I can’t breathe.”